robert/robert.github.com/_posts/2019-02-16-introducing-afl-ruby.md

 There are two main differences between the businesses of fuzzing Ruby and C programs.
 The first is in the bugclasses that you can expect or hope to find.
 Most of the bugs that fuzzing shakes out of low-level programs are related to memory-mismanagement, such as overflows, underflows, and segfaults.
 This is probably because fuzzers are more likely than humans to hammer programs with 1024 letter "A"s followed by a null byte, and so are more likely to find any bugs that doing so might reveal.

 Ruby is a higher-level language than both C and C++, and so is less vulnerable to this kind of low-level goof.
+That doesn't mean there aren't plenty of errors waiting to be found though.
+Can users make your program throw an exception?
+Is it possible for a `nil` sneak into a place where a `nil` is not meant to be?

-To find interesting bugs in Ruby code you will likely want to make more use of property-based-testing-style assertions.
+You'll also likely want to make more use of property-based-testing-style assertions.
 These are business logic statements that should always be true for every execution of your program, for example "money in should always equal money out" or "non-admins should never perform an admin action".
 After invoking the main body of your program, you can add if-statements to verify that these statements are indeed true.
 For example:

 ```ruby
 AFL.init